AveryHauser/WorkInProgress/README.md

 ## 🛠️ How to Build, Run, and Visualize

 1. **Set MySQL password**
 You need to change the temp password to your MySQL password.
-The place holder is `CHANGE PASSWORD TO MYSQL`.
+The place holder is `CHANGE PASSWORD TO MYSQL PASSWORD`.
 In the files below you will need to change it on line 8 and 9 respectively.

 - `src/main.py`
 - `src/populate_db.py`